burke-software/django-simple-import/README.md

 An import tool easy enough your users could use it. django-simple-import aims to keep track of logs and user preferences in the database.

-Project is not yet stable, do not use in production.
+1.0 has been released to pypi
+Project is minimally functional.
+Please evaluate before using in Production.
+Expect more features soon.

 ![Alt text](https://raw.github.com/burke-software/django-simple-import/master/docs/start_import.png)
 ![Alt text](https://raw.github.com/burke-software/django-simple-import/master/docs/match_columns.png)